AjitBachhav/AjitBachhav/README.md

 - 👋 Hi, I’m @Ajit Bachhav
 - 👀 I’m interested in Java Devlopment And Data Analytics.
 - ⚡️ My expertise primarily revolves around java,MySQl,HTML,CSS,JavaScript, React,Web Development,PowerBI,Oracle 19C development.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ajitbachhav1211@gmail.com
 -  ♥️ I love to contribute to open-source products
 <!---
 AjitBachhav/AjitBachhav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.